cookish/plantation/readme.md

 after each move.
 By default, you have 1 second starting time plus 0.1 seconds per turn.

-When a player runs out of time, the game is ended and the other player gets a score of 100 (or -100).
+When a player runs out of time, the game ends and their opponent gets a score of 100 (or -100).

+# Other programming languages
+If enough people want to do this, we can make a dummy Python class that sends requests for moves over Unix socket connections, then you can make a listener in Java / c++ / INTERCAL / whatever.